How many of us have been feeling a bit…sluggish lately?

 Perhaps you are experiencing similar pressures that my clients have: tight credit.
 Poor cash flow.
 Exhausted employees.
 Higher benefits costs.
 Clients that demand more from you for less.

 These are not only pressures that your clients are feeling.
 They are affecting you as well.

-And the rules of creating sustainable growth are very different than they were in the past.
+And the rules for creating sustainable growth are very different than they were in the past.

 Is this sustainable client retention strategy?
 I think not.

 This will erode your profits and your brand faster than a speeding bullet.

 While clients expect more from your brand, they are similarly overwhelmed by the sheer number of products and services available to them.
 This is reflected in a recent survey by the Edelman Trust Barometer.
 They learned that 62% of adults in 20 countries trusted corporations less in 2008 than a year earlier.